 Outdoor wood furnaces have been available for residential use since the early 1980’s using a fairly simple concept of transferring heat from one location to another.
 This is usually from the furnace outdoor location to a nearby house and / or building.
 Additional uses include heating domestic hot water used for showering, laundry, dishwashers, and etc. Some users even connect swimming pools and hot tubs to their outdoor wood furnace.
-The process includes circulating water heated through an exterior contained unit (the furnace) into the house through use of a heat exchanger.
-Since this is usually an open non pressurized loop system, the water which continues to be heated and circulated through the furnace is separate from the water which you shower with.
+The process includes circulating water heated through an exterior contained unit (the outdoor wood furnace) into the house through use of a heat exchanger.
+In most cases, your existing hydronic or HVAC system is used and/or modified for the outdoor furnace heat distribution.
+Since this is usually an open non pressurized loop system, the water which continues to be heated and circulated through the furnace is separate from your potable water.
 The furnace is controlled to maintain a target temperature range which drafts a fire when the temperature gets low and then terminates the draft upon reaching a higher peak temperature.